-Downton Abbey Chocolate Cherry Scones that might have been served at Downton Abbey or taken on visits to tenant farmers.
-Today I'm posting a recipe for Dowager Duchess Triple Chocolate Scones.
+With the release of the new Downton Abbey movie - Downton Abbey: The New Era, I thought I'd revisit some of the scone recipes I posted during the TV series.
+Scones were certainly served at Downton Abbey, Mrs. Crawley's, or taken on visits to tenant farmers.
+Here's a recipe for Dowager Duchess Triple Chocolate Scones.
 Of course these go very well with a heaping helping of Clotted Cream.
+Whip up a batch these Dowager Duchess Triple Chocolate Scones to eat while watching the new movie

 Dowager Duchess Triple Chocolate Scones